jmcameron/amex2qif/README.md

 ------------------------

-If you provide a 'categories.txt' file in the same directory in which you execute the **amex2qif** program or in direcotry containing the **amex2qif** program, it will used to automatically assign categories to transactions if the payee matches know vendors.
+If you provide a 'categories.txt' file in the same directory in which you execute the **amex2qif** program or in the directory containing the **amex2qif** program, it will used to automatically assign categories to transactions if the payee matches know vendors.

 **Format of 'categories.txt'**